This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Territorial Marking and Communication

-- Species Recognition: Different species of snakes have distinct musk scents, so it might also be a way for them to recognize their own kind.
+- Species Recognition: Each species of snake has its own unique musk, so it might also be a way for them to find their own kind, like a snake version of a family reunion.

 Role in Mating and Reproduction